Mausumi-Nanda/Optiva/content/home/index.md

 ---
-# Generate Wowchemy CMS
+# Homepage
-type: wowchemycms
+type: "widget-page"
-outputs:
-        - wowchemycms_config
-        - HTML
+# homepage is headless, other widget pages are not
+headless: true

 ---
 ---